Shop Whole Home ➜ Indoor Air Quality ➜ Radon Detectors

 Why is radon becoming a more common problem?

-As homes are being built with more square footage, and therefore more ground coverage over Radon-containing rock, Radon is becoming an increasingly common problem.
-And, with the tightly-sealed nature of energy-efficient, climate-controlled homes, Radon has less chance to escape.
+Modern homes are built with larger square footage, creating more ground coverage over radon-containing rock, making radon an increasingly common problem.
+Additionally, today's tightly-sealed, energy-efficient, climate-controlled homes give radon less opportunity to escape naturally.

 Why is radon dangerous?

-Radon is the second most common cause of lung cancer, causing 21,000 deaths per year in the United States.
-There is increasing evidence it is associated with increased risk of childhood leukemia, as well.
-Finally, some epidemiological evidence shows that exposure during pregnancy is associated with cleft lip and palate in the baby.
+Radon is the second leading cause of lung cancer in the United States, causing 21,000 deaths annually.
+Emerging evidence also links radon exposure to increased childhood leukemia risk.
+Additionally, epidemiological studies suggest that radon exposure during pregnancy may be associated with cleft lip and palate in babies.

 Can radon make you sick?